Doctor of Philosophy in Chemistry

 - Two (2) credits of CHEM 509 Graduate Seminar

 - Nine (9) credits of 500-level courses from one of the three specific major sequences listed below:

-- Twelve (12) credits of elective courses (at least nine must be 500-level Chemistry courses; six of these nine must be taken in two divisions other than the major).
+- Nine (9) credits of elective courses (at least six must be 500-level Chemistry courses; three of these nine must be taken in divisions other than the major).
 Some of these credits may be replaced by Scholarly Tools as described above if deemed appropriate.

 - CHEM 599 Research 55-57 credits